WordPress WooCommerce or Magento for e-commerce?

 An advantage with WordPress vs Magento is the fact that WordPress was originally built for blogging and content writing which helps gain traffic to your products.
 WooCommerce bolts onto WordPress seamlessly and just works!

-I recently worked on the launch of the new Bronnley WordPress website at my workplace Toast Design.
+I recently worked on the launch of the new Bronnley WordPress website through a WordPress agency.
 Bronnley recognised the importance of fresh and engaging content on the site that can essentially drive more sales too.

 A few nice features to WooCommerce WordPress websites: